cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

 2. defining roles and responsibilities of system users to <font color=red> control human access to the AWS Management Console and API </font>
    - Create individual IAM users
-   - Configure a strong password policy for your users
+   - Configure a strong password policy for the users
    - Enable MFA for privileged users
    - Segregate defined roles and responsibilities of system users by creating user groups.
      - Use groups to assign permissions to IAM users
    - Clearly define and grant only the minimum privileges to users, groups, and roles that are needed to accomplish business requirements.
    - Use AWS defined policies to assign permissions whenever possible
    - Define and enforce user life-cycle policies
-   - Use roles to delegate access to users, applications, or services that don’t normally have access to your AWS resources
+   - Use roles to delegate access to users, applications, or services that don’t normally have access to the AWS resources
    - Use roles for applications that run on Amazon EC2 instances
    - Use access levels (list, read, write and permissions management) to review IAM permissions
    - Use policy conditions for extra security
-   - Regularly monitor user activity in your AWS account(s).
+   - Regularly monitor user activity in the AWS account(s).

 1. <font color=red> protecting the access/use of user account credentials </font>
    - <font color=blue> Rotate credentials regularly </font>
    - Remove/deactivate unnecessary credentials
    - Protect EC2 key pairs.
      - Password protect the .pem and .ppk file on user machines
-   - Delete keys on your instances when someone leaves your organization or no longer requires access
+   - Delete keys on the instances when someone leaves the organization or no longer requires access
    - Regularly run least privilege checks using <font color=blue> IAM user Access Advisor and IAM user Last Used Access Keys </font>
    - Delegate access by using roles instead of by sharing credentials
    - Use IAM roles for cross-account access and identity federation